 “Weather has a significant impact on humans, so it has a big impact on retailers.
 It’s always been so,” Walsh says.
 “What’s changed is that because of new weather data assets and our technology, we are better able to manage how weather’s impact is going to shape what people are going to be wanting and needing.”

 Retail and CPG executives understand that conceptually, but too few are actually doing something about it.
-They have the ability to change the weather from an uncontrollable circumstance into a strategic asset to grow business by servicing customers at their point of need.
+They have the ability to change the weather from an uncontrollable circumstance into a strategic asset to grow business by servicing customers are their point of need.
 “You can’t change the weather, but you can change how the weather affects your business,” Walsh shares.

 To understand how retail and CPG executives are using weather as a strategic asset, IBM surveyed 1,000 C-level executives globally across 13 industries, including a sample of retail and consumer product executives.
 The results are available in a report entitled “Just Add Weather: How Weather Insights Can Grow Your Bottomline.”